ChilliCream/hotchocolate-docs/docs/stitching.md

 A selection set describes a selection of fields and fragments on a certain type.

-So, in order to fetch a hidden field every time a ceratain type is requested we would want to overwrite `OnRewriteSelectionSet`.
+So, in order to fetch a hidden field every time a certain type is requested we would want to overwrite `OnRewriteSelectionSet`.

 ```csharp
 private class AddCreatedByIdQueryRewriter